DipeshDhandha07/Hotel-Management-System/README.md

 # Hotel-Management-System
 This is a simple project created using winforms in C# language ,bunifu framework, picturebox and built-in server explorer for Database part.
-It includes Daily Booking , Customers ,Users, Rooms, Categories of Rooms, Dashboard for Daily income ,Rooms and Customers
+It includes Daily Booking , Customers, Users, Rooms, Categories of Rooms, Dashboard for Daily income , Rooms and Customers.
 <br>